Qualia Mind Review

 Vitamin C: 100mg

 The vitamin associated with citrus fruits and your immune system (healing and repairing wounds and preventing infections) has a burgeoning relationship with your mood and cognition.
 Those with vitamin C deficiencies are more likely to experience depression and its associated cognitive impairments.
 However, these results were only found in people who had scurvy.
-If you don’t have bleeding gums or rashes that last for longer than three months, it’s hard to say if you’ll see improvements in your memory, attention, or learning abilities by taking more vitamin C.
+If you don’t have bleeding gums or rashes that last for longer than three months, it’s hard to say if you’ll see improvements in your memory, attention, or learning abilities by taking more vitamin C. If you feel like you may have a deficiency, reach out to your doctor and have some labs done before supplementing.

-Vitamin D3: 1,000IU
+Vitamin D3: 25mcg (1,000IU)

 Most adults need 15mcg or 600IU of vitamin D, though adults above age 70 need slightly more (20mcg or 800IU).
 1,000IU is a reasonable dose of vitamin D3 for a vast majority of people.